Shopify/minesweeper/README.md

 minesweeper
 ===========

-Minesweeper is a Go tool used to detect websites infected with drive-by malware.
+Minesweeper is a tool to detect websites infected with drive-by malware.

 [Shopify](https://github.com/Shopify) uses Minesweeper to protect its 100,000+ online stores from web-based malware infections.